Cayo Guillermo: Ultimate Traveler’s Guide [2023]

 Where To Stay in Cayo Guillermo

-Cayo Guillermo Resort Kempinski
+Cayo Guillermo Resort Kempinski ($$$)

+One of the country’s newest and most luxurious resorts, Cayo Guillermo Resort Kempinski offers one of the most impressive luxury experiences travelers can enjoy in Cuba.
 The resort is set along Playa Pilar, so visitors know they’re in for a trip enjoying one of the best beach destinations in the Caribbean.
-Watersports options abound, many of which are inclusive for travelers, making for a next-level beach experience.

-Reviews and Bookings – Cayo Guillermo Resort Kempinski
+Reviews and Bookings: Cayo Guillermo Resort Kempinski

-Melia Cayo Guillermo
+Melia Cayo Guillermo ($$ – $$$)

 One of Cayo Guillermo’s most beautiful all-inclusive resorts, Melia Cayo Guillermo is a favorite resort for visitors to this beautiful cay.
 Offering excellent resort installations, including a large beachfront with expansive palm-shaded areas, spa services, tennis courts, and more, it’s no wonder the resort received so many return visitors.

-Melia Cayo Guillermo also has a kids club and dedicated adult-only spaces, so it is popular with families and couples alike.
+Melia Cayo Guillermo also has a kids’ club and dedicated adult-only spaces, so it is popular with families and couples alike.
+While there are some areas of the hotel that could use a sprucing up, Melia Cayo Guillermo is a very pleasant place to stay and has excellent facilities.

-Reviews and Bookings – Melia Cayo Guillermo
+Reviews and Bookings: Melia Cayo Guillermo

-Sol Cayo Guillermo
+Sol Cayo Guillermo ($$)

 Another one of Cayo Guillermo’s most well-known resorts, Sol Cayo Guillermo is an intimate, mid-range resort that puts the sprawling resorts of Cayo Coco to shame with its guest experience.
 The requisite gorgeous white sand beachfront is a hit with visitors, as are pool areas with numerous beach bars.

-Reviews and Bookings – Sol Cayo Guillermo
+Reviews and Bookings: Sol Cayo Guillermo

 Getting To Cayo Guillermo